leenathomas01/designing-for-failure/patterns/break-glass.md

 ## Core Rule

-Provide an explicit emergency override that is deliberate (high friction), irreversible (understood consequences), and channels user action toward least harmful outcome.
-Do not attempt to prevent override.
+Provide an explicit emergency override that is deliberate (high friction), consequence-transparent (irreversible and understood), and self-limiting.
+Do not attempt to eliminate override behavior.
 Architect it safely.

 ## Structural Mechanism

-Break-Glass consists of three components:
+Break-Glass is an architectural escape hatch composed of three components:

 1. **Trigger:** Clear, high-friction mechanism requiring sustained, intentional action.
 Not accidental activation.
    - Example: 10-second button hold + explicit confirmation